phlvnhalime/Minishell/README.md

 # Definiton

-A sipmlified Unix-Shell implemendation written in C language.
+A simplified Unix-Shell implemendation written in C language.
 This project replicates essential features of a standard shell like bash, including command parsing, execution, and enviroment management while handling input/output redirection and pipelines.

 # 🚀 Features
 Execution of built-in and external commands